 There’s something missing in this theory and it is that

 “LOVE is like a FLOWER, you need to NOURISH IT.
 If you don’t, it gets dryer and dryer until it dies.”

 Do you remember the things you did when you started dating?
 I bet you spent a lot of time together.
 I guess you only told him/her nice things.
 I guess you gave the best of yourself to show your best side.
 No reproaches, no criticism, no disappointments…

 You might be thinking: “Yes, but life is not all roses and butterflies”.
-That's true, life brings challenges to every relationship but it is the way we face those challenges what makes the difference.
-At this point you might want to stop and think over when love started fading.
+That’s true, life brings challenges to every relationship but it is the way we face those challenges that make the difference.
+At this point, you might want to stop and think over when love started fading.
 Did you stop doing certain nice things you did before?
 Did you lose respect for each other?
 Did other things/people come between the two of you (work, friends, children…)?

-If you recognize some things have changed to worse, you are at the right point to change things back to good.
+If you recognize some things have changed for the worse, you are at the right point to change things back to good.
 Work it out so that you can fall in love again.